 What to Change Into After You Finish

 Congratulations!
-You made it.
+You made it!
 Now you’ll want to change as soon as possible into comfortable, dry clothing.

-You’ll want to put on some clean socks and change your shoes.
+Put on some clean socks and change your shoes.
 I personally have a race celebration outfit that I’ve worn after any race I’ve participated in.
 You might consider doing the same thing.